-He holds a position as associate senior lecturer in environmental sciences with a particular focus on ecosystem-based management of the Baltic Sea.
-His three primary research interests are 1) Social-ecological dynamics of the Baltic Sea, 2) International marine governance and 3) Seabirds and ecosystem change.
+He holds a position as senior lecturer in environmental sciences with a particular focus on ecosystem-based management of the Baltic Sea.
+His primary research interests are 1) Social-ecological dynamics of the Baltic Sea, 2) International marine governance and 3) Seabirds and ecosystem change.